 Section 5 of this Act.
 However, if non-real property that does not exceed

 $150,000 in value excluding the value of any conveyance is seized, the

 following procedure shall be used:

-is the subject of notice under subsection (A) of Section 6 of this Act, may, within 45 days after the effective date of notice as described in Section 4 of this Act, file a verified claim with the State's Attorney expressing his or her interest in the property.
+which is the subject of notice under subsection (A) of this Section may, within 45 days after the effective date of notice as described in Section 4 of this Act, file a verified claim with the State's Attorney expressing his or her interest in the property.
 The claim must set forth: